-Ensuring 100% access to clean energy, PNG to urban households and LPG to rural households, is priority for the Government of India.
+Ensuring 100% access to clean energy, PNG for urban households and LPG to rural households, is priority for the Government of India.
 The task force members differ on LPG/ PNG penetration in households in Delhi NCR and it is speculated to be anywhere around 90%.
-It is speculated that 100% or more penetration, on papers, (See Annexure 5 for more details) implies diversion of LPG for commercial use.
+It is speculated that 100% or more penetration, on papers, (See Annexure 5 for more details) could imply that some of the LPG is being diverted for commercial use.
 Delhi and Haryana have banned use of kerosene but Uttar Pradesh (UP) is required to ban it.
 Use of polluting fuels such as wood and kerosene is especially common with households below poverty line (BPL) who cannot afford clean fuels despite availability and access.
 BPL households in NCR would therefore require targeted subsidies for switching to cleaner cooking fuels.
 Following recommendations are made for the domestic sector.